 I am currently Department Editor of Manufacturing & Service Operations Management and Associate Editor for Management Science.
 I am also co-director of the Institute of Complex Engineering Systems.

 I teach undergraduate, MBA and doctoral courses at the University of Chile, in topics related to Operations Management, Economics and Statistics.
+I also teach in the Executive MBA at Columbia Business School.
 As a visiting professor at Stanford and Columbia I have taught a doctoral course in empirical methods in Management Science.
 Prior to my current appointment I was Associate Professor at Columbia Business School, teaching MBA, MSc and PhD courses.

 I have a PhD in Operations Management and M.A. in Statistics from The Wharton School in 2007.
 I did my undergraduate in Industrial Engineering at the University of Chile.